I Channeled My Nail Salon Guilt into Becoming an At-Home Manicure Expert

 I should mention that this entire process from start to finish takes me a very long time, especially since I counted down five minutes between coats to avoid screwing the whole thing up.
 You know what doesn’t feel like it takes a long time?
 When a professional does your nails while you stare off into space watching Access Hollywood at the salon.
 In that spirit, I checked out a new salon in Washington, D.C. that is completely dedicated to a healthy experience for clients and workers.

 Nail Saloon doesn’t have TVs like a normal nail salon, but I’m happy to overlook that because it also doesn’t smell like a normal nail salon.
 That’s because the salon has a state-of-the-art ventilation system, with air ducts built into the pedicure station and more along the 30-foot marble manicure table that stretches across the space.
+They also use a brand new online spa software that lets you personalize your experience from the comfort of your home, before you get there.
 Nail Saloon only uses five-free polish, sterilizes all instruments with an Autoclave, and doesn’t offer gel manicures, period.
 Nail technicians get extensive training—which they don’t have to pay for, unlike the workers in the Times story—and allows them to set their own schedules.
 The salon is owned by Andréa Vieira, a former television journalist, and Claudia Diamante, who most recently worked in finance.
 Together, the two want to improve the way Washingtonians get manicures and pedicures.

 Needless to say, a manicure here is not cheap.
 It’s $32, and Vieira and Diamante have calculated down to the brush stroke how much to price their services to be able to compensate their staff, keep up with operating costs, and hold the salon up to their exacting standards of cleanliness.
 At that price, the owners of Nail Saloon understand that clients expect perfection.